FlameSky-S/M-SENA-frontend/README.md

 The "Task List" button is on the top right corner.
 You can monitor task status here.
 Deleting tasks won't effect the results.

 ![](./img/Task-List.png)

+# License

+M-SENA-frontend is published under the GNU GPL 3 license.